FelipeFuhr/poc_santander_transaction_kaggle/README.md

 ref: https://www.kaggle.com/c/santander-customer-transaction-prediction/overview

-# Data Analysis
+# Data EDA and Selection

-The Data Analysis is made in the data_eda.ipynb notebook
+The Data EDA is made in the data_eda.ipynb notebook.
+The Model Selection is made on the model_selection.ipynb notebook.
+These notebooks are inside the notebooks folder.

-# Model Training
+# Model Api

-The Model Training is made in the model_training.ipynb notebook
+Model API is the application responsible for providing the model endpoints.
+It allows the user to update the model and to make predictions.